kgish/angular-challenge/README.md

 favicon:   src/assets/images/favicon.png
 ```

-For example, place the logo in the toolbar and see if you can mimic the styling on the http://coin.nl home page.
+For example, place the logo in the toolbar and see if you can mimic the styling on the COMPANY home page.

 ## About page